White Mountains 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The White Mountains 100 is a winter, human-powered 100-mile race held March 22-23, 2026 in the BLM White Mountains National Recreation Area in Alaska.
-Participants may travel by foot, ski, or bike and have 40 hours to complete the counterclockwise loop that begins and ends at the Wickersham Dome trailhead (Milepost 28, Elliott Highway), about an hour's drive from Fairbanks.
-The route is mostly on partially maintained snowmachine trails and includes more than 8,000 feet of elevation gain.
-Terrain features rolling hills, black spruce forests, frozen lowlands, ridgelines, steep descents, water crossings, a climb above treeline at the Cache Mountain Divide, and a mile-long stretch of frozen overflow known as the "ice lakes."
-Wind, drifting snow, Arctic temperatures, and wildlife encounters are possible.
+The White Mountains 100 is a winter endurance event covering 100 miles on a counterclockwise loop through the BLM White Mountains National Recreation Area.
+Participants may travel by foot, ski, or bike and have 40 hours to complete the course.
+The race starts and finishes at the Wickersham Dome trailhead at Milepost 28 on the Elliott Highway, approximately one hour by road from Fairbanks.
+The route follows mostly partially maintained snowmachine trails and includes more than 8,000 feet of elevation gain.